 If stock photography is a necessity, we always try to choose images that don’t have that generic “stock photography” look to them, and add a customized touch through colour and typography when possible.

 Stuck with stock?
 Learn how to make the most of your purchased pics in Creating Powerful Visual Content: The Final Episode.

 In 2015, stock photography isn’t going to cut it.
 Killer sites demand killer photography.

 As we all know, content is key.
 If you choose to go with stock photography, you run the risk of detracting from the quality of the rest of your content.
 Whenever possible making room in the budget for a good photographer will go a long way.

-The new photographs really elevated the level of visuals on our site (check out the new Forge and Smith team pics).
+The new photographs really elevated the level of visuals on our site.

 Daniel also worked on the team photos for Pacific Centre for Reproductive Medicine (PCRM).
-His work really captures the spirit of their doctors, nurses and councillors.
-All of the team members look approachable in their head shots, adding a human element—an important factor when dealing with the sensitive nature of fertility.
+His work really captures the spirit of their doctors, nurses, and counsellors.
+All of the team members look approachable in their head shots, adding a softer, human element — an important factor when dealing with the sensitive nature of fertility.
 His photography lends the website a warm and personable tone.

 There is a lot to consider when designing a new website, but we are here to help you.
 We are big supporters of quality content.
-The crux of your content—visually speaking—is photography.
+The crux of your content — visually speaking — is photography.
 Support your message with the image it deserves.
-(And take a peek at our new team photos).